MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/wubr-troubleshooting-device-config-using-script.md

 ## Configuring the script

 The device must have Windows 10 or a later version, and the latest version of Windows PowerShell.
-To run the script, you have to use an elevated PowerShell windowon the device (the script itself runs in the System context).
+To run the script, you have to use an elevated PowerShell window on the device (the script itself runs in the System context).

 > [!IMPORTANT]
 >  - The script package includes *PSExec.exe*.
 If you use a mobile device manager such as Microsoft Intune, and you've implemented attack surface reduction (ASR) rules beyond the standard ASR rules, they may block the script.
 For more information, see [Block process creations originating from PSExec and WMI commands](/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference#block-process-creations-originating-from-psexec-and-wmi-commands).